Now Accepting Applications for 2022 Northern Tier Shelter Fellowship Program!November 17, 2021

 The fellowships provide unique opportunities for shelters in Alaska, Washington, Idaho, Montana, North Dakota, Minnesota, and Wisconsin to learn via interaction with the University of Wisconsin-Madison Shelter Medicine Program team and a variety of animal shelters from the Northern Tier region.
 In addition, fellows may have opportunities to interact with other academic and clinical programs, including other university shelter medicine programs as well as national animal welfare organizations.

-Beginning in December 2020, shelter fellows will spend approximately 1 hour per week over the course of one year focused on advanced shelter training.
+Beginning in January 2022, shelter fellows will spend approximately 1.5 hours every other week over the course of 10 months focused on advanced shelter training.

 Through participation in this program, the fellow(s) will: